 After you have done this, you will need to set up your Automatic Customer Data Import mapping within the hub.
 For instructions on how to do this, see here.

 Once you have installed the AppExchange package as per the instructions above, you will need to ask your Salesforce administrator to add the Request a Reference button to the Opportunity layout.

-You can send them these instructions on how to do this.
+You can send them the following instructions on how to do this:

 Setting Up Your Reference Program Group

 Configure Your Settings To Only Show Advocates In This group

 4. Next, you will need to map the criteria that will be used when filtering advocates for a reference e.g. Industry, Position, Product:

 5. Once you have done this, don't forget to click Save.
 This mapping will be used to auto-populate the Reference Request form in Salesforce.